NeedleInAJayStack/Units/README.md

 chosen to be these base units for all quantities.

 Non-base units require a conversion coefficient to convert between them and other units of the same dimension.
-This coefficient value should be what a base unit is multiplied by to result in the defined unit.
+This coefficient value should be what a base unit is multiplied by to result in one of the defined unit.
 For example, `kilometer` should have a coefficient of `1000` because there are 1000 meters in 1 kilometer.

 Defined units of complex quantities (`horsepower`, for example) must have coefficients that convert to the SI unit of that dimension.
 That is, `horsepower` should have a conversion to `kilogram * meter^2 / second^2` (otherwise known as `watt`)